Bambo-Rambo/RNG-Guides/Gen6MTSeedRNG.md

 If you are doing the method for any date, this will be the minimum date that the tool will start searching from so you can put whatever you want.

-Load the game, open CitraRNG and connect with Citra then skip the final cutscene at a frame of your choice **and write it down somewhere**.
+Load the game, open CitraRNG and connect with Citra then skip the final cutscene at a frame of your choice **and write it down somewhere**, you are gonna reuse it later.

 The final cutscene screens for XY (left) and ORAS (right) can be seen in the following images (ORAS requires to skip 2 cutscenes, of which only the second matters):